-Our analysis assumes resources currently in the New England market, defined to be resources that have cleared the 13th Forward Capacity Auction (FCA 13) but have not submitted retirement notifications for FCA 14.
-This assumes the retirement of the Mystic 8 and 9 generation facility that currently has a reliability must run contract.
-Table 4 summarizes the mix of resources by resource-type, reporting total capacity by category for the winter months, based on winter claimed capability.
-The non-winter month analysis relies on summer claimed capability.
-The fleet of resources are the same under CMR and ESI, although certain gas-only resources are categorized differently - under ESI these resources have a forward LNG contract, whereas under CMR they do not.
+Our analysis assumes the operation of resources currently in the New England market, defined to be resources that have cleared the 13th Forward Capacity Auction (FCA 13) but have not submitted retirement notifications for FCA 14.
+This assumes the retirement of the Mystic 8 and 9 generation facilities that currently have a

-Claim10 and Claim30 are currently defined parameters, and Claim60 and Claim240 are the analogous parameters for 60- and 240-minute capability to deliver energy within 60 and 240 minutes, respectively.
+In this report, Claim10, Claim30, Claim60, and Claim 240 represent the capacity in MW that a unit can provide from an offline state in 10, 30, 60, and 240 minutes, respectively.
+While Claim10 and Claim30 are currently defined parameters that correspond with the procurement of operating reserves, Claim60 and Claim240 are not currently defined (thus, placed in quotations), but are used to reflect the analogous parameters for 60- and 240-minute capability to deliver energy within 60 and 240 minutes, respectively.

-For simplicity, resources are modeled as either "claim" (cold start) or "ramp" (must be providing energy) eligible.
+&lt;sup>16 For simplicity, resources are modeled as either "claim" (cold start) or "ramp" (must be providing energy) eligible.